rileyshahar/aga/docs/tutorial.md

         return x - y
 ```

+As a final note, you often won't want to upload the autograder to gradescope
+just to see the output that's given to students.
+You can use the `aga run`
+command to manually check a student submission in the command line.

 ## Testing the Golden Solution

 We still have a single point of failure: the golden solution. _Golden tests_ are